Apple announced its 2019 iPhone line-up at an event last September.

 We've compared the specifications for the three 2019 iPhones up against each other to help you work out which is the right one for you.

 You can also read our separate features on how the iPhone 11 compares to the iPhone XR and how the iPhone 11 Pro models compare to the iPhone XS models.

-What's the same between the 2019 iPhones?
+What's the same across the iPhone 11 series?

 - No 3D Touch

 The Apple iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max all run on the same processor, like the iPhone XR, XS and XS Max.

 For 2019, that processor is the A13 Bionic chip with a third-generation neural engine (it's also now in the iPhone SE).
 The three models also arrive in the same storage capacities - 64GB, 256GB and 512GB - none of which have microSD.

 All three models also come with an improved front camera offering a 12-megapixel lens, next-generation Smart HDR for photos and Portrait Mode, as well as Portrait Lighting.